Hey. I’m John.

 Most of you are not here to learn how to clip into a Via Ferrata.
 You likely are more interested in my day job, computer hacking.
 But why should you trust a hacker you only know through the electric signals of the internet?
 Sounds sketchy.
 Let me start by telling you what I do, what I’ve done, and where I come from.
 Then you can decide if you want to trust what I’ve learned.

-Currently I work for Praetorian as a Senior Security Engineer.
+Currently I work for Meta as a Red Team Security Engineer.

 A pivotal moment in my cybersecurity journey came when I started researching a new class of CI/CD attacks along with Adnan Khan.
-In the fall of 2023, we teamed up to scour the internet for open-source repositories that were vulnerable to these attacks.
+In the fall of 2023, we teamed up to scour the internet for open-source repositories that were vulnerable to these attacks, focusing on AI/ML repositories.
 The results shocked us, as we continuously identified critical supply chain vulnerabilities in the world’s most advanced technological organizations, including PyTorch, GitHub, Google, blockchains, and more.

-Our research ignited the security world, leading to extensive coverage by news outlets, and we hope to dive into even more detail at security conferences during the summer of 2024.
+Our research ignited the security world, leading to extensive coverage by news outlets, and culminated in an invitation to speak at Black Hat USA 2024 (Abstract, Slides) and DEF CON 32 (Abstract, Slides, Video).

 Before joining Praetorian, I graduated from Cornell University in 2022 with a bachelor’s degree in Computer Science Engineering and a minor in Business.
 Throughout school, I taught myself hacking and received my OSCP certification the summer after graduation.

-Prior to my research I interned at Praetorian where I worked as a software developer and security engineer.
+My security origin story began with an internship at Praetorian, when I worked as a software developer and security engineer.
 During that time I helped design and develop GoKart.
 GoKart is a GoLang tool that finds vulnerabilities effectively, efficiently, and with a much lower false positive rate than every other code scanning tool I’ve seen.
 GoKart’s prowess earned it over two thousand stars on GitHub.

 During my internship I also built SeAzure (read: seizure).
 SeAzure is a Malicious Azure App that finds, steals, and trojanizes every personal and corporate file in a victim’s environment.
 It is designed for Red Team engagements and even has a stealth mode.